TetGen/TetGen/.github/issue_template.md

 Thank you very much for your interest in TetGen!
-Reporting your issue here helps to improve the code.
+Reporting your issue helps to improve the code.

 ### Legal
-By opening this issue, you agree to the terms of the contributor license agreement stated in [CONTRIBUTING.md](https://codeberg.org/TetGen/TetGen/src/branch/main/CONTRIBUTING.md)
+By opening this issue, you agree to the terms of the Contributor License Agreement (CLA) stated in [CONTRIBUTING.md](https://codeberg.org/TetGen/TetGen/src/branch/main/CONTRIBUTING.md).

 ### Kind of issue (bug, feature request...):